roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  I did it all.
 I sucked.
 I bit.
 I chewed.
 I licked.
 I played with each hard nub with my tongue.
 I even toyed with them, letting each nipple pop from my mouth and giving them some gentle, playful sucks in succession.

  "Mmmm, hon, I would happily let you do this all fucking day."
 Mom said lustfully.
 My eyes jumped to the bedside clock, and I was shocked to see a half hour had passed.
 I had lost any sense of time being smothered in my mom's juicy rack.
 I pulled back, realizing my breath had been shortened and I needed to breathe.
 Mom grabbed my chin and pointed my face up at her.
 "Your mouth is fantastic, and my tits sure do appreciate the attention.
 Other parts of me sure could use that kind of worship."
 Mom let her hands travel to the top of my head, and she began to push me down.
 I backed up and crawled down the bed.
 As I did, Mom spread her firm legs, and I found my face inches above my mom's nearly bare cunt.
-Report_Story #5